A Fueter operator for 3/2-spinors: Abstract

 \section{Abstract}

-We show the non-compactness of moduli space of solutions of the monopole equations for $3/2$-spinors on a closed 3-manifold is equivalent to the existence of `3/2-Fueter sections' that are solutions of an overdetermined non-linear elliptic differential equation.
-These are sections of a fiber bundle whose fiber is a special 4-dimensional submanifold of the hyperk\"ahler manifold of center-framed charged one $SU(2)$-instantons on $\mathbf{R}^4$.
+We show the non-compactness of the moduli space of solutions with a uniform bound on the curvatures of the monopole equations for $3/2$-spinors on a closed 3-manifold is equivalent to the existence of `3/2-Fueter sections' that are solutions of an overdetermined non-linear elliptic differential equation.
+These are sections of a fiber bundle whose fiber is a special 4-dimensional submanifold of the hyperk\"ahler manifold of center-framed charged one $SU(3)$-instantons on $\mathbf{R}^4$.
 This fiber bundle does not inherit a hyperk\"ahler structure.

 \textbf{Keywords:} Rarita-Schwinger operator, Seiberg-Witten equations, gauge theory, Fueter sections